(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Most tents have 1 or 2 doors, but some tents have more.

-Why this may be important: 2+ doors if you don’t want to worry about which way the tent is facing when you set it up, or if you want separate exit/entryways for middle of the night restroom breaks.
+Why this may be important: You may want 2 (or more) doors if you don’t want to worry about which way the tent is facing when you set it up.
+More doors are also a benefit if you wish to separate exit/entryways for restroom breaks in the middle of the night.

 Poles can be made of fiberglass, aluminum, or steel.

 Aluminum tent poles are also lightweight but are less prone to damage.
-These poles can pose a safety risk in a thunderstorm, however, and will corrode over time.
+However, these poles can pose a safety risk in a thunderstorm and will rust over time.

 Tent poles made from steel are the most durable but are also the heaviest.
-Exceptionally large tents, or those made with heavy material such as canvas, use steel poles.
+Exceptionally large tents, or those made with heavy material (like canvas), use steel poles.

 Our recommendation: most affordable tents come with fiberglass poles.
 Even though they can splinter, it’s unlikely you will be left without a place to sleep for the night, as the tent can be propped up enough to get through the night (we know from experience!).
 They are easy and inexpensive to replace.